markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 var enemyNames = ["Roborto", "Amy Android", "Robo Trumble"];
 ```

 Declaring an array is similar to how we declared variables previously.
-Once we declare a variable using the `var` key word and then the variable name, we assign an array using the bracket syntax "[ ]" to enclose our *array elements* which are the values stored within the array.
+Once we declare a variable using the `var` keyword and then the variable name, we assign an array using the bracket syntax `[ ]` to enclose our *array elements* which are the values stored within the array.
 In our case the `enemyNames` array contains three array elements that are strings.
 The commas serve an important job to separate each array element.
-Note an array element can be many different data types and are not beholden to just strings.
-Array elements can also be floating numbers (or decimals), integers, booleans, as well as variables and even objects, but more on this later.
+Note an array element can be many different data types and are not limited to just strings.
+Array elements can also be numbers, booleans, as well as variables and even objects, but more on this later.
 Now that we are able to store lots of values in a single data structure, this allows for a single repository to store many the enemy names, but for the sake of simplicity, let's stick for just three for now.
 Please remove any other `enemyName` or `enemyName1` declarations since we will be using the array exclusively going forward.

 ### Access an Array

 In our array expression, we declared our array and the initialized string values, but how do we retrieve the values once we've stored them in the array?
 Array elements are actually stored in the array at specific indexes so when a particular index is called, the value stored at that index is retrieved, similar to a file cabinet that uses tabs to retrieve a folder's contents.
 In the case of an array, the first index is zero and increments by one for each corresponding element.
 So then the second element will be at the index one and so on.

+> **Urkel Says:** Arrays that start their index at zero are called "zero-indexed" arrays.
+These are the most common arrays in programming.

 Let's type in the following statement beneath the array declaration in the `game.js` file to display the array in the console and review the results.
 ```javascript
 console.log(enemyNames);
 ```
-This should reveal the following in the console window of the browser:
+Let's save then refresh the browser to reveal the following in the console window of the browser:
 ![Console Window of Array](./assets/lesson-2/100-console-array.png)
 [Jira Issue for labeling expansion arrow](./assets/lesson-2/100-console-array.png)